KingPendragoon/ExpandingFlameAM-T/README.md

 GaolButActuallyNidhogg-T V1.05-T

-This is for Wroth of Flames Spread Debuff
+This is for Wroth of Flames Spread Debuff in DSR P6

 **This version does not use macros thanks to the Telesto plugin**